I have kept a variety of pet rabbits and enjoy sharing what I've learned about bunny care with others.

-Rabbit Food: What Is and Is Not Safe
+Rabbit Food: What's Safe and What's Not

-They need to eat almost constantly while they are awake, and the roughage and long fibers in grass and hay are excellent for keeping their digestive systems moving.
+Bunnies need to eat almost constantly while they are awake, and the roughage and long fibers in grass and hay are excellent for keeping their digestive systems moving.
 It is vital that a rabbit's digestive system is always moving, so please never let them go without food, even overnight.
 Rabbits are crepuscular creatures, which means they tend to be more active around dawn and dusk, but they can also be active at varying times through the day and the night.
-Therefore they always need to have food on hand, and it should be hay or grass.
+Therefore, they always need to have food on hand, and it should be hay or grass.

 Pellets can also make up part of a rabbit's diet, but be sparing in how much you feed.
 Pellets, especially brands that contain little treats and seeds, are the equivalent of loading your pets up on cheeseburgers and fries.
 So while your little one will always be happy to eat these foods, they should be occasional treats, never the main meal.
 Straight pellets are slightly better, but they are still often quite concentrated food sources.

-Some fresh vegetables and fruit make great additions their diet, but you should take a few precautions.
+Some fresh vegetables and fruit make great additions to their diet, but you should take a few precautions.
 Produce should only be fed to rabbits older than six months.
-After they are six months old, vegetables and fruits can be introduced in small amounts one at a time.
+After they are six months old, vegetables and fruits can be introduced in small amounts, one at a time.
 Sudden dietary changes can upset their digestive system, resulting in sickness and diarrhea—pleasant for neither owner nor pet.